 - be issued by a government agency (Canadian or other) and

-- include the person's name, signature, birth date, expiry date and picture
+- include the person's name, signature, birth date and picture

 Primary ID can include a Driver's license (including out-of-province), Canadian passport, Canadian Armed Forces ID, Canadian Citizenship Card, First Nations status card, National Defence ID.
 Any of these can be used as a secondary piece of identification as well.